ARAG SE: International markets

+United States

 In the United States, ARAG USA was originally founded in 1973 as a division of Midwest Mutual Insurance Company and began creating, marketing and administering a new group legal product.
-In 1989, ARAG purchased the organization and created ARAG Insurance Company.
+In 1989, ARAG purchased the organization and created ARAG Insurance Company (today ARAG USA).

+Canada

-In 2016 ARAG entered the Canadian market as an insurance intermediary.
-Since then, ARAG Canada has grown, not least through the purchase of DAS's Canadian operations in 2021 with premiums under management of €18.9 million.
+In 2016, ARAG entered the Canadian market as an insurance intermediary.
+Since then, ARAG Canada has grown, not least through the purchase of DAS's Canadian operations in 2021.

-ARAG Legal Services UK
+United Kingdom

+Since the acquisition of the legal insurer D.A.S.
+UK from Ergo Group in 2023, the British business operates under the name ARAG Legal Expenses Insurance Company Limited and is based in Bristol.
+This company provides a range of before-the-event and after-the-event legal expenses insurance products and services.

-ARAG UK was founded in 2006 as an intermediary covering the entire value chain - from product development and sales to marketing and underwriting.
-3 of its founding managers still work in the business; Tony Buss as Managing Director, David Haynes as Underwriting and Product Director and Andy Talbot as Head of Sales & Marketing.
-It has grown since into a company of over 150 employees and premiums under management of £50m.
+The British branch of ARAG was originally founded in 2006 as ARAG plc, an intermediary covering the entire value chain from product development and sales to marketing and underwriting.
 On the day of its launch, ARAG announced that it had secured the business portfolio of ULR Knebworth.
 In early 2009, ARAG acquired the legal expenses portfolio of Capita shortly after acquiring ATE Ltd, a specialist after-the-event provider.
-ARAG UK provides a range of before-the-event and after-the-event legal insurance products and services.

-ARAG in Australia

-End 2019, ARAG launched business operations in Australia.
-ARAG Services Australia Pty Ltd operates as Underwriting Agency and offers legal expense insurance products targeting insurance brokers and other intermediaries.
-The product range comprises both commercial and private legal expense insurance products as well as landlord and Web legal expense insurance.
+By 2024, the British branch of ARAG had reached a revenue of over £77 million.

+Ireland

+ARAG entered the Irish market in 2019 through the acquisition of the Irish operations of D.A.S.
+Legal Expenses Insurance Company Ltd., establishing its subsidiary ARAG Legal Protection Ltd. in Dublin.

+Further subsidiaries

+ARAG subsidiaries are also active in Austria, Belgium, the Czech Republic, Denmark, Finland, Greece, Italy, the Netherlands, Norway, Portugal, Sweden, Switzerland, Slovenia and Spain.

+Sponsoring

+Since 2001, ARAG has been the main sponsor of the table tennis club Borussia Düsseldorf and, since 2006, of the German Table Tennis Association.